nmaguiar/openaf-docs/docs/guides/medium/using-in-mem-db.md

+---
+layout: default
+title: "Medium: Using an in memory DB"
+parent: Guides
+grand_parent: OpenAF docs
+---

 # Using an in memory DB

 OpenAF comes with the [H2 database](http://www.h2database.com) embeeded.
 The main objective is, of course, to interact with H2 databases.
 But it also provides other perks (e.g. like the [MVStore](http://www.h2database.com/html/mvstore.html)).
 One of them is an "in-memory" H2 database.